nushell/nushell.github.io/book/line_editor.md

 the command history is presented in reverse chronological order, making it extremely easy to select a previous command.

-The history menu can be configured by modifying the next values from the config object
+The history menu can be configured by modifying these values from the config object:

 ```bash
   let $config = {